Understanding Narcolepsy

-There are two different types of narcolepsy, both of which can result in disabling symptoms and limitations:
+There are two different types of narcolepsy:

 - Narcolepsy Type 1 (NT1): This type is also known as Narcolepsy with Cataplexy, as individuals with NT1 experience sudden muscle weakness or paralysis, called cataplexy.
 NT1 is caused by a lack of hypocretin, a chemical in the brain that helps regulate sleep and wakefulness.
 NT1 is also characterized by excessive daytime sleepiness, sleep paralysis, and hallucinations.